 You may not be able to eliminate anxiety completely, but learning how to manage your symptoms allows you to enjoy your life and your relationships more fully.
 The next time you feel anxious, here are a few things you can try.

-Journaling: Writing about your anxiety can help you get to the bottom of what you’re feeling, and can keep you from bottling things up for too long.
+Writing about your anxiety can help you get to the bottom of what you’re feeling, and can keep you from bottling things up.

-Prayer: Praying (or asking for prayer) when you feel anxious helps you remember to “cast all your anxieties on him because He cares for you” (1 Peter 5:7).
+Praying (or asking for prayer) when you feel anxious helps you remember to “cast all your anxieties on Him because He cares for you” (1 Peter 5:7).

 The stillness and deep breathing techniques common to most mindfulness meditation practices may help you feel calmer and more centered in moments when you suddenly become anxious.

 Next time you feel anxious, see if you can identify what led to your anxiety symptoms.
 Noticing patterns (and identifying triggers) may help you prevent more intense anxiety in the future.
 For example, if you feel more anxious after your morning coffee, try half-caff (or enjoy your coffee with a little food), noting any differences in how you feel along the way.